In this lesson, we'll look at character classes.

 new line

 With character classes, you can use a mechanism called negation.
-If we put the character ^
+It helps to invert the search.

-before the first character in square brackets, the search will be inverted and all the characters will be found except those listed after ^
+before the first character in square brackets.
+This way we will find all characters except those listed after ^

 :